cloudmesh-community/book/chapters/iot/pi.md

 scipy\
 scikitlearn

-### cloudmesh.pi (Jon)
+### cloudmesh-pi

-cloudmesh.pi is a repository for our GrovePi module classes.
+cloudmesh-pi is a repository for our GrovePi module classes.
 These classes require Dexter software, so you need to either have Raspbian for Robots or download the software separately.